learn-co-curriculum/queue-with-nodes/README.md

 ## What Is a Queue?

 A queue is a data structure where items are processed in first-in-first-out order (FIFO).
 It has two ends: a front and a rear.
 The front is where items are dequeued from first, while items at the rear are handled last.
-Items are added to the rear of the queue until the queue is full.
+Items are added to the rear of the queue.
 A queue operates a lot like a queue at the checkout of a grocery store.
 Customers join at the end of the line and are served at the front of the line.

 ## Implement the Queue Class